seqan/seqan/manual/source/Tutorial/HowTo/UseCases/SimpleGenomeAlignment.rst

     #.
 Compute final alignment along the global map

 The CHAOS chaining finds local alignments depending on three parameters: the seed size (of the q-grams), the distance and the gap parameter.
-The distance parameter limits the distance between two endpoints of two neighboring seeds along the diagonal.
+The distance parameter limits the distance between two endpoints of two neighbouring seeds along the diagonal.
 The band limits the shift of two seeds in vertical and horizontal direction of the matrix.
-In order to find a good tradeoff between speed and sensitivity the algorithm performs step 1 and 2 recursively until two neighboring anchors are less than a threshold apart.
+In order to find a good tradeoff between speed and sensitivity the algorithm performs step 1 and 2 recursively until two neighbouring anchors are less than a threshold apart.
-In the first iteration the parameters are set more restrictive (high seed size, smaller distance and gap size.)
+In the first iteration the parameters are set more restrictive (large seed size, smaller distance and gap size.)
-For every gap that is bigger than the given threshold, the parameters are set more permissive (smaller seed size and higher distance and gap sizes).
+For every gap that is bigger than the given threshold, the parameters are set more permissive (smaller seed size and larger distance and gap sizes).

-Finally, if the global map has been constructed, the algorithm performs a limited alignment around the anchors and connects the anchors with a standard alignment algorithm.
+Finally, after the global map has been constructed, the algorithm performs a limited alignment around the anchors and connects the anchors with a standard alignment algorithm.

 Main method and ArgumentParser
 """"""""""""""""""""""""""""""